ccapontep/Multi-Agent_Swarm_Collective-Decision-Making/README.md

 # Multi-Agent_Swarm_Collective-Decision-Making
 Multi-agent simulation environment for mobile agents (kilobots) to test decision making for swarm robots.
+See report pdf and ppt presentation for analysis and results.

 The goal of the study is understanding the effects of spatiality into a decision-making process in- spired by the honeybees nest-site selection behaviour.
 This problem consists in choosing between